bain3/f.bain/README.md

 ## Deployment
 Deploying this website isn't very complicated.
 1. Clone this repo
+2. Take a look at `docker-compose.yml` and change the environment variables if you want to
-2. Use docker-compose to build and run the api
+3. Use docker-compose to build and run the api
-3. Install nginx and set it up to reverse proxy anything that isn't found in `static`.
-You can find countless tutorials online on how to do this.
+4. Install nginx and set it up to reverse proxy anything that isn't found in `static`.
+You can find countless tutorials online on how to do this
-4. Set up HTTPS for basic security.
+5. Set up HTTPS for basic security

 ## How does it work?
 ### Short description